 Also of interest is that Ogden Dunes has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 26.74% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Ogden Dunes telecommute to their jobs.
+Overall, about 32.07% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Ogden Dunes is a somewhat ethnically-diverse town.
 The people who call Ogden Dunes home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ogden Dunes residents report their race to be White, followed by Asian.
+The greatest number of Ogden Dunes residents report their race to be White, followed by Black or African-American.
 Ogden Dunes also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.71% of the town’s residents.
-Important ancestries of people in Ogden Dunes include Irish, German, English, Polish, and Scottish.
+People of Hispanic or Latino origin account for 11.32% of the town’s residents.
+Important ancestries of people in Ogden Dunes include Irish, German, English, Polish, and Greek.

 The most common language spoken in Ogden Dunes is English.
 Other important languages spoken here include Italian and Greek.